Learn Italian at Casa Belvedere

 Adult Italian Language Teacher’s • Maria & Francesco Bonavita

 Maria Bonavita was born in Rizziconi, a small town in the province of Reggio Calabria.
 She majored in Italian and French at Brooklyn College.
-She holds two Master Degrees, one in Italian and the other in Educational and Community Counseling from CUNY.
+She holds two Masters degrees, one in Italian and the other in Educational and Community Counseling from CUNY.
 She is a dedicated teacher who worked hard to promote Italian language and culture at the high school level as well as colleges and universities on Staten Island.
-She has written an article on classroom strategies in the teaching of Italian, which appeared in Italica and has collaborated with her husband on the publication of an intermediate textbook in Italian.
-She has been very active in the American Teachers of Italian New York City chapter and for the last decade she has conducted beginners and advanced courses in Italian, at Casa Belvedere.
+She wrote an article on classroom strategies in the teaching of Italian that was published in Italica, and collaborated with her husband on the publication of an intermediate textbook in Italian.
+She has been very active in the American Teachers of Italian New York City chapter, and for the last decade she has conducted beginners and advanced courses in Italian at Casa Belvedere.